akashebaev-ux/wwiks/README.md

 - the carousel (enhanced with custom JavaScript)

 ## 7.2 Content
-Chatgpt - has been utilised to create some of the text throughout the website. mycolor.space - referred to in 2.1
-Google fonts - referred to in 2.2
-Favicon.io - to create an emoji favicon

 [ChatGPT (OpenAI)](https://chatgpt.com/) – Used to assist in generating and refining portions of the website’s text.